jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 However, what is not so hard is answering this question:

-Q. What are the use cases for using the software you want to build? a.k.a What, specifically, should your software do?
+Q. What are the use cases for using the software you want to build? a.k.a.
+What, specifically, should your software do?

 If you can answer that question, then you are already designing the "Subdomains" of your domain.